Skip to main content

 1. Gather Shot

-Gather Shot is a graduation photo sharing platform built for collecting guest photos across multi-event days.
-Guests scan a QR code with their phone camera, select photos from their camera roll, and upload directly through their browser.
+Gather Shot is built for collecting guest photos across multi-event graduation days.
+Guests scan a QR code, select photos, and upload through their browser.

 Why it ranks first for graduation photo sharing: